Red Sox vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Philadelphia Phillies and J.T.
-Realmuto will take the field against the Boston Red Sox and Masataka Yoshida on Friday at 7:05 PM ET in the first game of a three-game series at Citizens Bank Park.
+Alec Bohm and the Philadelphia Phillies take the field against Jarren Duran and the Boston Red Sox at Citizens Bank Park on Saturday, at 7:15 PM ET.

-The favored Phillies have -165 moneyline odds to win against the underdog Red Sox, who are listed at +140.
-The matchup's over/under is set at 8 runs.
+The Red Sox are +120 moneyline underdogs for this matchup with the Phillies (-145).
+The over/under is 9.5 runs for this matchup.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.